dragonwell-project/alibaba-dragonwell-security-provider/CAPABILITIES.md

 * `TLSv1.2`
 * `TLSv1.3`

-Conscrypt supports TLS v1.0-1.3.
+Tongsuo-Java-SDK supports TLS v1.0-1.3.
 For backwards compatibility it will accept `SSLv3` in calls to methods like [`setEnabledProtocols()`](https://docs.oracle.com/javase/9/docs/api/javax/net/ssl/SSLSocket.html#setEnabledProtocols-java.lang.String:A-) but will ignore it.